JohnWWise/JohnWWise/README.md

 ## 💼 Professional Experience

 - **AI Data Trainer** (Freelance via DataAnnotation.tech)
-  Training AI systems in data analysis, data mining, and pattern recognition through high-integrity annotation and task design projects.
+  Contributing to the development of AI models in data analysis and data mining by providing high-quality annotations and structured evaluation feedback.

 - **Educator**
-  Over a decade of experience in educational programming, GED instruction, and peer tutoring, including work in Florida’s inaugural **Second Chance Pell** program, focused on accessibility and second-chance education.
+  Over a decade of experience in educational programming, GED instruction, and peer tutoring, including work in Florida’s inaugural **Second Chance Pell** program.

 ---